stjude-dnb-binfcore/trainings/courses/data-organization/data-organization.md

        - uniformative generic names: data.txt
        - add source or date information
        - converting spaces or other special characters (but try to write code that can handle these!)
     - If you choose to rename, do it with a script and document the original name and source.
+Or we will take care of this for you!

-## File format
+## File Format

+File Format defines the structure of a file (e.g., .csv, .txt, .jpg), ensuring it is compatible with the required software and use cases.

   - Export the cleaned data to a text-based format like CSV (comma-separated values) format.
 This ensures that anyone can use the data and is required by most data repositories.